luuquangtrung/SliceLib/README.md

 SliceLib is a library of test instances for network slice embedding problem

-Format of each instance:
+Format of each data instance for slices:

 ```
-0   # identifier of network trace ('0': synthetic, '1': real)
+0   # identifier of sice trace ('0': synthetic, '1': real)
 2   # num_slices

 1 1 0 2		# [SLICE 1] slice id - slice_weight - slice_arrival_time - num_sfcs